 Credit bureaus make it hard to fix credit report errors

-A recent report from the Consumer Financial Protection Bureau (CFPB) found that the three major credit bureaus — Equifax, Experian and TransUnion — habitually failed to resolve consumer complaints about credit report errors.
-From January 2020 to September 2021, the CFPB received more than 700,000 complaints about the three bureaus (Experian, Transunion and Equifax) with the most common complaint incorrect information on credit reports.
+A report from the Consumer Financial Protection Bureau (CFPB) found that the three major credit bureaus — Equifax, Experian and TransUnion — habitually failed to resolve consumer complaints about credit report errors.

 How to fix errors on my credit report?